piscinajs/piscina/README.md

 The current number of tasks waiting to be assigned to a Worker thread.

+### Property: `needsDrain` (readonly)

+Boolean value that specifices wether the capacity of the pool has been exceeded by the number of tasks submitted.

+This property is helpful to make decisions towards creating backpressure over the number of tasks submitted to the pool.

 ### Property: `utilization` (readonly)

 A point-in-time ratio comparing the approximate total mean run time